NHSDigital/ra-sandbox/input/pagecontent/add-reasonable-adjustment.md

 <div style="text-align: left;">

-  {%include add-pf-record-usecase.svg%}
+  {%include add-ra-usecase.svg%}

 </div>

 ### System Interactions

 The practioner decides to record reasonable adjustment record information for a single reasonable adjustment e.g. provision of large print.
-This typically after a patient consultation and with the patients consent.
+This is typically after a patient consultation and with the patients consent.

 This could be done with individual calls to the required endpoints, or can be done in a single transaction Bundle.
 A transaction Bundle can help with data integrity requirements and also help to reduce required http calls.

 <div style="text-align: left;">
-  {%include add-pf-record-sequence.svg%}
+  {%include add-ra-sequence.svg%}
 </div>

 ### Examples